Raw Water versus Off the Grid Water

-I have written a few different posts on water, on how to reduce water consumption and your right to clean drinking water.
-We, in the so-called industrial countries, spend little time thinking about water.
+I have written a few different posts on water, on how to reduce water consumption and on your right to clean drinking water.
+We, in the so-called industrial countries, think little about water.
 We expect it to be there once we open the tap.
 We do not worry about where it comes from, how it is treated and why it is chemically treated.
 We simply open a water tap and expect drinkable water to come out.

 In the last few years, we have heard about the failures of our political leaders (city, state and national) in keeping us informed about the quality of our water.
 Excessive levels of lead in the potable water of Flint Michigan come to mind.
 Aside from the few disastrous instances, the water treatment systems in the western world are doing a remarkable job cleaning up surface water and producing a product that meets most regulations on contaminants.

 For 2000 million people worldwide the situation is very different but that I have discussed in another post.